-Championing health and human rights with community-based partners to respond to the AIDS pandemic in sub-Saharan Africa.
+Championing health and human rights with community-led partners to respond to the HIV epidemic in sub-Saharan Africa.

 The Stephen Lewis Foundation is a progressive, feminist organization rooted in the principles of social justice, international solidarity, and substantive equality.
-The SLF was created with the express purpose of supporting community-based organizations working on the frontlines of the AIDS pandemic in sub-Saharan Africa.
+The SLF was created with the express purpose of supporting community-led organizations working on the frontlines of the HIV epidemic in countries across sub-Saharan Africa.

 The Stephen Lewis Foundation is ideological, and actively strives to meet the highest ethical and human rights standards in all of our work, including our policies and processes.
 We feel deeply accountable to the people and organizations we work with in sub-Saharan Africa.
 The care, intensity, imagination, and sense of urgency with which we carry out this work reflects the depth of our commitment and the dedication of our staff members, volunteers, and supporters.
 These values and principles guide us in our decision-making and in challenging and shifting dominant paradigms around fundraising, partnering, and international development.